antortjim/Thesis-Code/pipeline/README.md

 #### Why a decoy database is needed
 Searching MS spectra against a proteome database will return many hits.
-Unfortunately, many of them could be wrong, i.e spurious peptide-to-spectrum matches (PSMs) where the peptide that generated the registered spectrum is not the same as the one the spectrum is matched to.
+Unfortunately, many of them could be wrong, i.e. spurious peptide-to-spectrum matches (PSMs) where the peptide that generated the registered spectrum is not the same as the one the spectrum is matched to.
 In order to take this into account, hits are provided a score, similar to what BLAST does with sequence alignments.

 A score is high or low in comparison with the score registered by hits of the same spectrum to other peptides in the database.
 Even if a score is provided, it is very difficult to assert whether a specific hit is a true hit or a mistake, because in principle, we don't know what constitutes a 'high' enough score.

-However, thanks to statistics, it is straightforward to estimate with fairly high precission how many false hits are there within a sufficiently large group of supposedly true hits.
+However, thanks to statistics, estimating with fairly high precission how many false hits are there within a sufficiently large group of supposedly true hits becomes straightforward.
 One method to achieve this is via the creation of a *decoy database*.
-A decoy databse consists of a "fake" version of the original reference database (target database) that is used to estimate the false discovery rate (FDR) among the results.
+A decoy databse consists of a "fake" version of the original reference or *target* *database* that is used to estimate the false discovery rate (FDR) among hits to the target.
 It works as a negative control, where we know the ground truth of the PSM status.
-It's a fake database, therefore, the proteins in it don't exist and any matches to them are definitely random matches.
+It's a fake database, therefore, the proteins in it don't exist and any matches to them are definitely random i.e. wrong matches.

 Many algorithms are available to produce them, most frequently a simple reversal of the protein sequences will do.
 This way, the entry: